 Review the contents of a site’s FSAR/UFSAR and identify any unique site-specific structures, systems, and components that may affect the site’s target sets.
 Also, review the report for site familiarization and nomenclature.

-Review the contents of a site’s .
+Review the contents of a site’s PRIB or SPAR.

-Meet with your supervisor, a regional security branch chief, or a qualified SRA to discuss any questions you may have as a result of this activity.
+Meet with your supervisor, a regional security branch chief, or a security qualified SRA to discuss any questions you may have as a result of this activity.

-DOCUMENTATION: Security Risk Analyst Technical Proficiency Level Qualification Signature Card Item ISA-SRA-3.
+DOCUMENTATION: Obtain your supervisor’s or designated reviewer’s signature in the line item for Security Risk Analyst Technical Proficiency Level Qualification Signature Card Item ISA-SRA-3.

 (ISA-SRA-4) Target Set Flowchart and Baseline Security Significance Determination Process (BSSDP)